 - Due to the limited availability of restricted parking spaces, the sale and issuance of permits may be discontinued at the discretion of the Department of Public Safety.

 - Parking regulations are in effect at all times.

 - The maximum vehicle speed limit on all campus roads, as well as in all parking lots, is 20 mph, unless posted otherwise.

-- Vehicles must be parked inside the specified parking space lines.
+- Vehicles must be parked completely inside the specified parking space.

-- Two- or three-wheeled motor vehicles should park in lined out corners at the end of rows, except next to handicap spaces and fire lanes.
-If a lined out area is unavailable, faculty/staff may use a standard size B space, and commuter students may use a standard size C space.
-Resident students may park in Resident spaces only
+- Two- or three-wheeled motor vehicles must park in lined out corners at the end of rows, except those next to ADA accessible spaces and fire lanes.
+If a lined-out area is unavailable, one may use a standard sized parking space that correlates with the appropriate parking permit.

-- Wright State University parking permits are not valid during events at the Nutter Center.
+- Wright State University parking permits are not valid in Nutter Center lots during events at the Nutter Center.